thegavs/gavs-goblins/NPCs/Doniert Craddick.md

 Rewarded them for the safe return of the captain of the guard.

-Goblin detecting rapier glows dimly near him
+Goblin detecting rapier glows dimly near him.

+admits to have been captured and released by the goblins and fiddling taxes.